Head Coach Gordie Ernst honors Distaso, Tropiano and Caris with top awards.

 Hoyas went undefeated against league foes during the regular season, defeating Villanova, UConn and St. John's.

-Gordie Ernst is in his eighth year as the Head Men's and Women's Tennis Coach at Georgetown University.
-He has accumulated a total of 132 win between the two programs and had 100+ BIG EAST Academic All-Stars.
+Gordie Ernst just completed his eighth year as the Head Men's and Women's Tennis Coach at Georgetown University.
+He has accumulated a total of 132 wins between the two programs and had 100+ BIG EAST Academic All-Stars.

 Ernst has also coached three student-athletes who accumulated over 100+ wins in each of their respective careers in Andrew Bruhn, Charlie Caris and Victoria Sekely.